 Here is an image excerpted from (3), of the Moxon waving engine as drawn by its author:

 The latest iteration of such a machine was made near London, by Yannick Chastang and his team of conservators, as documented in Furniture and Cabinetmaking, #187, where he recreates the Roubo plate version of the engine.
-(2)
+(2) (for this construction we use miter saw).

 I have to think there is someone out there using a CNC scraper to digitally run the profiles in a modern way, but I couldn’t find anyone online making or selling ripple moldings in the US (though I only searched for a couple days).
 This may be a result of a lack of demand for this type of molding except for conservators and restorers, like Chastang, who ultimately make their own tools to make these.
 I did find Jakob Schiffer, a maker in Austria, who makes these by hand and can make custom profiles, if you need some and don’t want to make the machine yourself.